GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: Acknowledgements

-\textbf{ S4.
+\textbf{ S5.
 Alternative clusterings of the samples}

-The table below shows the results of hierarchical clustering of the 270 Kimberlite samples, using Ward clustering and the ALR transformation with Zr as the fixed denominator element.
-The cross-tabulation of the five-cluster solution with the five Kimberlite phase groups is as follows.
+The table below shows the results of hierarchical clustering of the 270 kimberlite samples, using the ALR transformation with Zr as the fixed denominator element, followed by Ward clustering.
+The cross-tabulation of the five-cluster solution with the five kimberlite phase groups is given in Table \ref{CrossTable5}.

 Based on assigning the clusters to the most frequent phase group, the assignment is 70.0\% successful (189 out of 270 assignments, but no assignment to Pense or lJF groups).